tuo003/Synthesis_Project_Poster/README.md

 Synthesis Project Poster - Seija

-- acqquire isotherm data from UNSW Library, as a CD-ROM
+- Acqquire isotherm data from UNSW Library, as a CD-ROM
-- data comes as a pdf file
+- Data comes as a pdf file
-- transform fdf -> csv on line https://www.pdftoexcel.com/,
+- Transform pdf -> csv on line https://www.pdftoexcel.com/, a drag and drop, free and quick service.
+Mine was 156 pages and it took about 2 minutes.
+- Extract rlevant tables from the csv document
+-
 -